GallenWT/Music-Sense/README.md

 ## 🌐 Learn More
 For a deeper look into the design process, goals, and implementation insights of this project,
 please visit my portfolio: [bit.ly/gwtportfolio](https://bit.ly/gwtportfolio)

+## © Copyright
+© 2025 Gallen Winslow Tantosa.
+All rights reserved.
+This project was developed for educational purposes.
+Please do not reproduce or distribute without permission.